-Use formulas in Excel, to calculate results, or simply link to other cells.
-Simple examples below, and click links for specific functions.
+Use formulas in Microsoft Excel, to calculate results, or simply link to other cells on the spreadsheet.
+See simple examples below, and click links for specific functions.

 In Excel, you can use formulas to calculate results, such as the sum of a range of cells.
 Formulas can be short and simple, such as adding two numbers, or long and complex.
 Formulas can include one or more of Excel's built-in functions, and advanced users can even create their own functions.

 In this tutorial you'll see how to get started, by creating very simple formulas.
 Once you know the calculationj basics, you can explore the many other function articles on this website, by clicking the links in the More Tutorials section.

 First, we'll create a very simple formula, that adds two numbers.

 The formula will go in cell B2 -- that's the cell in row 2, in column B

 The cell below the formula should be automatically selected, after you press the Enter key.
 You'll see the formula result -- 3 -- in cell B2.